 1. Start with a thank you.

-Gratitude is essential to frame the conversation—since some people’s love language revolves around gift-giving, let them know how much you’ve appreciated their thoughtful gifts during the holidays.
+Gratitude is essential to frame the conversation—since some people’s love language revolves around gift-giving, let them know how much you’ve appreciated their thoughtful presents from holidays past.

 2. Be honest.

-The best strategy for asking for no gifts (or fewer gifts) is to be as honest as possible.
-Let them know that you’ve been focused on simplifying and decluttering, or that you’re working on a tight budget this year and are unable to participate in the same level of gift-giving.
-Frame it with positive language like: “I’m excited to keep things simple this year,” or “I’m saving up for X, so I’m looking forward to Christmas on a budget”.
+The best strategy is to be as honest as possible.
+Let them know that you’ve been focused on simplifying and decluttering or that you’re working on a tight budget this year and are unable to participate in the same level of gift-giving.
+Frame it with positive language like: “I’m excited to keep things simple this year,” or “I’m saving up for X, so I’m looking forward to Christmas on a budget.”
 This helps get the gift-giver in the same spirit and on board with your holiday plans.

 3. Offer alternatives.

-Instead of just saying “no gifts,” and hanging up the phone, offer alternatives to people who may still want to flex their generosity this season.
-See the next section for ideas on what to suggest instead of traditional gifts!
+Instead of just saying “no gifts” and hanging up the phone, offer alternatives to people who may still want to flex their generosity this season.
+(I think I speak for many of us when I say socks are the best gift nowadays.)

-Ask for experiences.
-Movie tickets, restaurant gift cards, theater or concert tickets are all excellent gift ideas—and it’s even better when you can go with the person who’s gifted them to you.
-Plus, they still have a tangible aspect if watching you unwrap an item is important to the giver.
+- Ask for experiences.
+Movie tickets, restaurant gift cards, theater or concert tickets are all excellent gift ideas—plus, experience gifts can still have a tangible aspect if watching you unwrap an item is important to the giver.

-Propose an alternative gifting strategy.
-If you’re used to giving gifts to each of your siblings and parents separately, try suggesting a single-gift strategy instead.
-Select a name from a hat and focus your gifting energy on just one person so you can really hone in on what they truly want—and you only end up getting a single gift rather than a handful.
+- Give fewer gifts.
+Instead of gifting to several people, agree to select names from a hat.
+Focus your energy on just one person so you can really hone in on what they want—and you only end up getting a single gift rather than a handful.

-Consumables are where it’s at.
+- Consumables are where it’s at.
 Wine, tea, hot cocoa, bread, baking mixes, soup mixes, cookies—you name it, you’ll probably use it.
-This is another great opportunity for someone to wrap something up and hand it to you.
 If you have any dietary restrictions, suggest a consumable gift exchange in advance and let your friends know about your specific preferences!

-Volunteer together.
-Consider swapping out your typical gift exchange day with a day of volunteering!
-Shelters, nursing homes, and meal centers can always benefit from cheerful smiles and service-oriented hearts, especially around the holidays.
-Add to your impact by donating needed items, money, and continuing to volunteer year round.
+- Volunteer together.
+Consider swapping out your typical gift exchange with a day of volunteering!
+Shelters, nursing homes, and meal centers can always benefit from cheerful smiles and service-oriented hearts—you can even volunteer online.
+Add to your impact by donating needed items (or monetarily) and continuing to volunteer year-round.

-Coordinate donations.
+- Coordinate donations.
 You can ask for donations on your behalf to organizations you care about, or adopt a family over the holiday season and make their wishlist yours.
-Search for local organizations that can connect you with a family in need to make the most impact right in your own neighborhood.
-Or, simply ask for non-perishable food items or hats and gloves in lieu of gifts and take them to a community organization in need.
+Or, simply ask for non-perishable food items or hats and gloves in lieu of gifts, and take them to a community organization in need.

 How To Handle Gifts You Don’t Need

-If you find yourself with gifts that aren’t going to add value to your life, here are a few ideas on what to do with them:
+If you find yourself with gifts that you do not need or want, here are a few ideas on what to do with them:

-Donate the item.
-If the gift is a duplicate, or you just don’t have need for it in your home, donate it to a shelter or organization that can give it a good home.
-Remind yourself that it may bring more joy and usefulness to someone else than it does to you—especially if you end up storing it away for a “just in case” that will never come.
+- Donate the item.
+If the gift is a duplicate, or you just don’t need it, donate it to a nonprofit or organization that can give it a good home (and suits the org’s needs!).
+It may bring more joy and usefulness to someone else than it does to you—especially if you end up storing it away for a “just in case” scenario that will never come.

-Get a gift receipt.
+- Get a gift receipt.
 If you’re a frequent gifter yourself, lead by example and include a gift receipt.
-If you feel comfortable, ask for gift receipts before exchanges—this way, if one of your loved ones misses the mark, you can exchange the item for something you’ll truly love and it will still be thanks to them!
+If you feel comfortable, ask for gift receipts before exchanges.
+This way, if one of your loved ones misses the mark, you can exchange the item for something you truly love and it will still be thanks to them!

-Resell it.
-For the boldest among us, if you find yourself with unneeded big-ticket items, resell it on Poshmark or eBay and put the money towards something special—this still holds true to the spirit of the gift, and you can still send your gratitude to the gifter.
+- Resell it.
+If you find yourself with unneeded big-ticket items, resell them on Poshmark or eBay and put the money towards something special.
+This still holds true to the spirit of the gift, and you can still send your gratitude to the gifter.

-If a month or two down the line, the gifter asks about it, respond as truthfully and graciously as you can.
-Consider saying something like “Thank you again for such a kind gift!
-I ended up having duplicates of X, so I [donated it to a cause I really love, exchanged it for an item I’ve been wanting for years, shared it with a friend/family member who really needed it]”
+If the gifter asks about it a month or two down the line, respond truthfully and graciously.
+Consider saying something like, “Thank you again for such a kind gift!
+I ended up having duplicates of X, so I [donated it to a cause I love, exchanged it for an item I’ve wanted for years, shared it with a friend/family member who really needed it].”

-Explaining how you’ve still received joy from their original gift will help soothe any hurt feelings—and can potentially lead to more open conversations about how you can best appreciate each other without gifts on future holidays.
+Explaining how you’ve still received joy from their original gift can help soothe any hurt feelings and potentially lead to more open conversations about how you can best appreciate each other without gifts on future holidays.
 Gratitude.
 Is.
 Golden.

 The most important thing about shifting your holiday focus to include fewer gifts is to stay honest and true to the season.
 Spending time with one another, celebrating each other, giving back together, and supporting one another’s growth in the new year is what it’s all about.

-Keep the pressure low, and hold gratitude in your heart for everything—you’re already beyond fortunate to have a network of people willing and able to give, and that’s a gift in and of itself.
+Keep the pressure low, and hold gratitude in your heart for everything.
+You have a network of people willing and able to give, and that’s a gift in and of itself.